 AutoInsurance.com is supported by commissions from providers listed on our site.
 Read our Editorial Guidelines.

-Car insurance in the Garden State costs around the national average for full coverage but is more expensive than average for minimum coverage.
+Car insurance in the Garden State costs more than the national average across most categories.

 Document with check mark